dcac/dcac.github.io/_posts/features/2013-06-06-out-of-darkness-revisiting-the-wrath-of-khan.md

 Maybe it's a good thing you're not around to see this.
 Six years after your passing, [_Star Trek II: The Wrath of Khan_][1] - what I would kindly suggest is the great accomplishment of your career - is enjoying a sort of renaissance.
 Not necessarily on its own (countless) merits, but mostly because there's this new flick in theaters, [_Star Trek Into Darkness_][2], that is trying - and failing spectacularly - to mimic them.

    [1]: http://movies.netflix.com/WiMovie/Star_Trek_II_The_Wrath_of_Khan/60001462?trkid=1889703
-   [2]: /letters/2013/5/16/star-trek-into-darkness.html
+   [2]: /content/2013/5/16/star-trek-into-darkness.html

-I'll get to those merits (and failures) in a second, but first let me elaborate on this idea that _Star Trek II _is your greatest professional feat.
+I'll get to those merits (and failures) in a second, but first let me elaborate on this idea that _Star Trek II_ is your greatest professional feat.

 I don't mean to disparage your long career as a writer and producer in television.
 From _Bonanza_ to _The Streets of San Francisco_ to _BL Stryker_, you were the model of the network-era journeyman writer; a sort of narrative mechanic, who, within the airtight confines of an hour-long scripted drama, was able to tinker with the wheels and gears of a plot to keep it running efficiently.
 But despite this workmanlike competence, your experience was pretty limited.
 Mostly westerns, cop shows, legal dramas.
 By the spring of 1981, after more than two decades in the business, you'd never written for the big screen.
 And you'd never been hired to write science-fiction.